valkey-io/valkey-doc/topics/client-side-caching.md

 Usually the two key advantages of client-side caching are:

 1. Data is available with a very small latency.
-2. The database system receives less queries, allowing it to serve the same dataset with a smaller number of nodes.
+2. The Valkey system receives less queries, allowing it to serve the same dataset with a smaller number of nodes.

 ## There are two hard problems in computer science...